Illinois Employer Guide

 Cook County (suburbs that haven't opted out)$15.00Cook County Commission, effective July 1, 2025

 Chicago domestic-worker rule is unusual: Most Chicago employees are only entitled to the $16.60 rate when their employer has 4 or more employees.
-Chicago domestic workers are guaranteed the $16.60 minimum wage even when employed by a household with one worker, per the Chicago Office of Labor Standards.
-There is no small-employer carve-out for nannies, caregivers, or housekeepers in Chicago.
+Chicago applies its domestic-worker minimum wage rules regardless of household size, per the Chicago Office of Labor Standards.
 Source: City of Chicago — Minimum Wage

 Cook County opt-outs: About 80% of Cook County's 130+ municipalities have opted out of the Cook County Minimum Wage Ordinance.
 In opt-out suburbs, the state $15 floor applies (still well above the federal $7.25).
 The Cook County Commission on Human Rights maintains the current opt-out list — check before hiring if your worker performs services in a suburban Cook municipality.
 Chicago is not covered by the Cook County ordinance — Chicago has its own (higher) rate.
 Source: Cook County — Minimum Wage Ordinance